Pratyaksh Mehrotra

 Community Notes

 Community Notes is a crucial building block for protecting true speech.
-It adds notes that serve as an additional context below Tweets.
+It adds notes that serve as additional context below Tweets.
 It doesn't apply to all Tweets, but typically popular or trending ones.
 This information isn't added by Twitter, it's added by people that represent diverse viewpoints.
 You can learn more about how Community Notes work, and more, on their official website: twitter.github.io/communitynotes.

 Features